© Crown copyright 2020

 Communicating safe working measures with staff

-You should familiarise yourself with the government guidance on working safely during coronavirus (COVID-19) and ensure that you have put in place measures to create a safe environment for the staff and children attending your OOSS, based on the 5 principles below:
+You should familiarise yourself with the government guidance on working safely during coronavirus (COVID-19) and ensure that you have put in place measures to create a safe environment for the staff and children attending your out-of-school setting.

 Before reopening your provision, you should talk to staff about your plans and safety measures, including discussing whether training would be helpful.